ncez-cz/displayTools/README.md

 ## Default usage

 - Reference the `Scalesoft.DisplayTool.Renderer` project in your own project
-- Instantiate the `DocumentRenderer` class using the parameterless constructor
+- Instantiate the `DocumentRenderer` class
+  - See `appsettings.json`, section `ExternalServices` for example values
+  - TranslationSourceConfiguration.BaseUrl is required when using Termx translator
+  - DocumentConverterConfiguration.BaseUrl is required for rendering DASTA documents
+    - Patient summary may be rendered directly without conversion when `UseConverterForPatientSummary` is false.
 - Create an instance of `DocumentOptions`
     - ValidateDocument: false
     - ValidateCodeValues: false